stokeydev/pa1/README.md

 ### **5. Surface**

  A design was created that allowed a consistent flow throughout the four-page site.
- - A background was designed to reflect the cone wrapper used by the SCOOPS parlour.
-The striped, two-tone panel adorns each page, clearly identifying the SCOOPS brand.
+ - A white background was kept to contrast with the images and content.
-- A palette of blues and reds was created, similar to the interior of the parlour.
+- A palette of back and white was chosen to give it a clean, easily accessible and modern look.
-- A clean, sans-serif font, 'Josefin sans' was used in a medium weight to provide legible text at any size.
-- Corners on all elements were rounded to maintain a retro feel.
+- The fonts were kept to the default so as to keep the clean and accessibe look consistent throughout the site.

-Overall, the design was intended and created to foster the emotional and familiar connection customers have with the parlour.
+Overall, the design intends to make the website seem welcoming, non-threatening and easily accessible.

 ---